sabeehtaqi/projects/README.md

-# data
+# projects

-This repo has data for various GES 778 demos.
+This repo has data and info for various GES 778 projects.

 Files on the master branch are served from <http://umbcvis.github.io/data>.